 Let’s consider the example of two mutual funds: mutual fund A (MF-A) and mutual fund B (MF-B).
 Now, to explain why NAV isn’t important, in our example, we’ll consider every characteristic (fund manager, assets held, investment style, launch date, etc) of two mutual funds to be exactly the same, except for the NAV.

-In our example, MF-A has an NAV of ₹20 and MF-B has an NAV of ₹50.
+In our example, MF-A has a NAV of ₹20 and MF-B has a NAV of ₹50.
 Both these mutual funds have 20% of their funds allocated in the shares of company XYZ.
 If the shares of company XYZ rise 10% in value, the NAV of both MF-A and MF-B will increase by 2%.
 So, the NAV of MF-A will become ₹20.4.
-At the same time, NAV of MF-B will become ₹51.
+At the same time, the NAV of MF-B will become ₹51.

 At this stage, you might think that MF-B increased by a greater margin.
 That is true.
 However, you must remember if you had invested in MF-B, you would also have to pay a higher price for each unit of MF-B.

 If you had invested ₹100 in the beginning in MF-A, you would have paid ₹20 per unit and gotten 5 units.
 After the increase in NAV, if you sold these units, you would have gotten back ₹20.4 X 5 = ₹102 back.
 So you would have made a profit of ₹2.

 Instead, if you had invested ₹100 in MF-B, you would have paid ₹50 for 2 units of MF-B. If you sold these units, after the increase in NAV, you would have gotten back ₹51 X 2 = ₹102.
 Same as MF-A.